 While many of these games and facilities may skirt the law, some small business owners see them as necessary to their bottom line.
 They are an additional revenue stream for mom-and-pop convenience stores, helping to keep paychecks going to employees and providing needed funds to pay the bills.

 For some gas station owners, they have become so popular that owners may even offer free snacks and drinks to regular players – a small-time version of the casino comp system.
-In Some legal jurisdictions, and even in some that aren’t, the games are actually owned and run by slot route operators who cut in the gas station owners on a share of the profits.
+In Some legal jurisdictions, and even in some that aren’t, the games are owned and run by slot route operators who cut in the gas station owners on a share of the profits.

 Supporters also argue that these machines benefit local jurisdictions in the form of tax revenue.
 Many of these business owners are simply looking to add some extra profits to help their business succeed, especially considering the recent financial crisis many faced during the COVID-19 pandemic.